EVENTS

 ARR (Arrival)

-A related row should exist on ARRIVALS; there should be a row on ARRIVALS with an EID value of the event’s EID.
+A related row should exist on ARRIVALS; there should be a row on ARRIVALS with an ARRIVALS.EID value of the event’s EID.
 There may be at most one of these related ARRIVALS rows.
 The system will generate a warning when there is no ARRIVALS row related to the arrival event.

-The ROLES row related to the event, the row with a EID value equal to the EID value, designates the arriving/departing individual.
-There may be at most one ROLES row related to the arrival event.
-The system will generate a warning when there is no ROLES row related to the arrival event.
+The ROLES row related to the event, the row with a ROLES.EID value equal to the EVENTS.EID value, designates the arriving/departing individual.
+There must be at most one ROLES row related to the arrival event.

 The EVENTS.Start column contains the arrival time of the individual identified in the related ROLES row.